-Scheduled tours take place during the spring and autumn, which is a wonderful and very quiet time to be outdoors in Finland (be prepared for some chilly nights!).
+Scheduled tours take place from spring all the way to autumn.
+The early and later parts of the season are wonderful and very quiet times to be outdoors in Finland (be prepared for some chilly nights!), while summer tours typically offer the warmest temperatures and the chance for a swim in the lakes.
 Private tours for groups of min.
 4 persons are also possible on other dates by arrangement.

 This packrafting tour is accessible to anyone with general good level of fitness and interest in the outdoors and makes an ideal introduction to paddle adventures.
 No previous experience is required and all equipment, including camping equipment, is provided.
 You will be using a combination of one-person and two-person rafts on the tour, which can be easily inflated/deflated and carried during the land portages during the trip.

 You will be rafting on calm water on a 4-day tour led by experienced local guide, camping wild along the way each night and taking in some of the impressive geological and natural features of the park - imposing cliffs and crevasses, ancient forest and inviting dune beaches.